Obarun/66/doc/66-enable.md

 ## Usage examples

-Enable a service while specifying with the tree name(this only takes effect if the service has not been parsed before):
+Enable a service while specifying the tree name (this only takes effect if the service has not been parsed before):

 ```
 66 -t treeA enable foo